Choose your Ferrari Model

 Look no further than 1A Auto for your aftermarket, original equipment (OE) replacement, and performance Ferrari auto parts and get your car the new parts it needs today, at a great discount, from car enthusiasts just like you!
 If you happen to be an enthusiastic Ferrari owner, have a deep passion for Ferrari vehicles, or just want to learn more about the automobile manufacturer, continue reading below for a detailed look at the brand's history and some of its past and present models.

-Ferrari S.p.A. is an Italian sports car manufacturer originally founded in 1929 by Enzo Ferrari as Scuderia Ferrari, and is currently 90% owned by Fiat S.p.A.
+Ferrari S.p.A. is an Italian sports car manufacturer originally founded in 1929 by Enzo Ferrari as Scuderia Ferrari.
+Currently, 90% of the company is owned by Fiat Chrysler Automobiles (FCA), but FCA plans to spin off Ferrari into its own separate company by selling 10% to the stock market and the remaining 80% of its stake to its own investors in 2015.
+The last 10% is currently owned by Enzo Ferrari’s son, Piero Ferrari.
 The company initially started out as the racing team for another Italian sports car manufacturer called Alfa Romeo, sponsoring drivers to race cars produced by Alfa, before moving into production of street-legal vehicles of their own as Ferrari in 1947.
 While the company continues to produce fast, luxurious cars for the road, it has also stayed true to its roots and has continued its participation in racing to this day, achieving great success in Formula One and, in the past sports car racing, over its history.

 Ferrari managed to rack up a number of wins in these local races, however, he was not overly interested in racing in more prestigious competitions even though Alfa Romeo had offered him that opportunity.
 Over time, Ferrari proved to be better at managing the team than he was at racing, which he would stop doing altogether in 1932.
 He continued to work directly for Alfa Romeo until 1929, at which point Alfa Romeo’s factory team was privatized and it became Scuderia Ferrari (which literally translates to “Ferrari’s stable,” denoting “Team Ferrari”), with Enzo at the helm.
 Now operating as the racing team for Alfa Romeo, Ferrari managed the large team of drivers he had built up and the development of the factory Alfa cars used for racing.
 Alfa supported the team for the first few years but eventually would pull back due to financial issues, forcing Ferrari to have to pull strings in order to get any Alfa Romeo cars to race at all.
 As a result, Scuderia Ferrari was not very successful during this time despite its impressive stable of quality drivers.